Motivic multiplicativity of complete intersections: Motivic multiple twist-multiplicativity

-(ii) For any integer $m\geq g$, one has $\mathfrak{d}_m(X)\leq g-1$ and hence $\mathfrak{sd}(X)\leq g-1$. \end{theorem} \begin{proof} Since the Chow motive of $X^{m+1}$ is finite-dimensional, then the nilpotence conjecture holds for $X^{m+1}$.
-By Lemma \ref{lem2.23}, it suffices to show Murre's conjecture (B) for a chosen set of CK projectors of $X^{m+1}$ in codimension $m$.
+\item[(ii)] For every integer $m\geq g$, one has $\mathfrak{d}_m(X)\leq g-1$ and hence $\mathfrak{sd}(X)\leq g-1$. \end{enumerate} \end{theorem} \begin{proof} Since the Chow motive of $X^{m+1}$ is finite-dimensional, then the nilpotence conjecture holds for $X^{m+1}$.
+By Lemma \ref{lem2.23}, it suffices to verify Murre's conjecture (B) in codimension $m$ for one particular set of CK projectors of $X^{m+1}$.